 The sound of a soccer game is busy!
 The sound of the ref’s whistle blowing and everyone yelling “Pass, shoot, get open”.
 Getting open doesn’t seem hard, but for players ALL AGES, there is so much to learn.
 The best ways to get open for a pass in soccer is by moving at the right times.
 Sometimes moving fast and sometimes just shuffling over into the space.
 It all depends on how fast you read the game.
 If you can anticipate when the ball is coming, then you can get open more often.
 At least compared to if you didn’t anticipate the play, and then having to sprint to get open.

 2 unique things Leo Messi does to get open

-5 different ways to get open in soccer
+5 different ways to get open for a pass

 1) ‘Get wide’ to receive the soccer ball